-Your grand entrance down the aisle is one of the most special (and most photographed!) moments during your wedding ceremony.
+Your grand entrance down the aisle is one of the most special (and most photographed) moments during your wedding ceremony.
 Not to mention, you're actually going to make that trip twice—with the second being when you exit as a newlywed, of course.
-So, basically, wedding aisle decor is something that you want to think about.
+So, basically, wedding aisle décor is something that you want to think about.

-But beyond all that, your wedding aisle decor is really up to you.
-And just in case you're at a loss for what to do—there are so many decisions to be made, after all!—we have a few ideas for you.
+But beyond all that, your wedding aisle décor is really up to you.
+And just in case you're at a loss for what to do—there are so many decisions to be made, after all—we have a few ideas for you.
 If you're all about being on trend, we love the idea of creating a statement at the entrance of the aisle with cactus plants in pots.
-We're also into the idea of an aisle lined with colorful Persian rugs if you're all about the whole boho thing.
-But if you're after more classic wedding aisle decorations, we have inspo for you too!
+We're also into the idea of an aisle lined with colorful Persian rugs, if you're all about the whole boho thing.
+But if you're after more classic wedding aisle decorations, we have inspo for you, too.
 Below, you'll find a number of statement displays—like a flower-petal lined aisle with ghost chairs, a romantic ceremony setting created with white blooms planted in the ground, and a gorgeous white runner.

-So with that said, keep reading for more wedding aisle decor ideas.
-We can't wait to see how you end up framing your special day!
+So with that said, keep reading for more wedding aisle décor ideas.
+We can't wait to see how you end up framing your special day.